-- 15-week internship: for students of the 3-year initial Bachelor's programme in Toerisme en recreatiemanagement/International Tourism and Leisure.
+- 15-week internship: for students of the 3-year initial bachelor's programme in Toerisme en Recreatiemanagement/International Tourism and Leisure.
 They undertake an internship during the last semester of their programme.
 The internship can take place during 2 periods, i.e. from February to June or from September to January.
-The majority of students do internships from February to June. - 9-week internship: for the students of the shortened programme (the so-called 'Short Track/Short Track') these students already obtained a first Bachelor's degree.
+Most students do their internships from the end of February/March to June. - 9-week internship: for the students of the shortened programme (the so-called 'Short Track/Short Track') these students have already obtained a first Bachelor's degree.
 They study Tourism via a (shortened) one-year track.
 These students also have a shorter internship period, which continues in summer (July-August) or autumn (September-November); exceptionally also in spring (March-April).
 Internship vacancies can be notified for all these internship periods and formulas, both for domestic and foreign internships.
 The exact dates are set annually in the annual planning.